microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

     'nb': <module 'msticnb' from 'e:\\src\\msticnb\\msticnb\\__init__.py'>}

 You can use this to reference any of these loaded components.
+Although these values are normally also populated in the notebook global namespace you can re-populate them if needed.
 To write them back into the notebook namespace execute the following:

 ..code:: ipython3